ken-matsui/psync/README.md

 # brewp

-A useful tool for managing homebrew packages.
+A tool to sync Homebrew packages via Zsh.

 ## Installation